isa-bel/engineering-traits/best-practices.md

 * Thinks before coding.
 * Analyzes design decisions based on facts and avoids hype driven development.
 * Understands and applies the client standards and best practices.
+* Has an automation-first mentality.
+Uses automation to increase their productivity.

+## Architecture

 * Creates clear architecture diagrams (UML).
 * Knows basic architecture and security concepts.